BG-legacy/BGFitness/README.md

 ## Project Overview

 BGFitness is a full-stack web application built with a modern tech stack, featuring a React frontend and Node.js/Express backend.
-The application provides users with tools to track their fitness progress, set goals, and maintain a healthy lifestyle.
+The application provides users with tools to create personalized workout plans, track their fitness progress, set goals, and maintain a healthy lifestyle.

 ## Tech Stack